Table of Contents[Hide][Show]

 Wheelchairs are a tool

 Wheelchairs are safe devices for most paralyzed dogs.
 This article isn’t intended to keep you from giving this wonderful gift to your pet.
-It’s meant to provide common sense tips to keep dogs in mobile and happy for a long time.
+It’s meant to provide you with common sense tips that will keep your dog mobile and happy for a long time.